b-vic/springboot-microservices/README.md

 # springboot-microservices

-Demonstration of how springboot can be orchestrated as microservices (e.g. Customer API and Product API) using a Service Registry and an API Gateway.
+Demonstration of how springboot applications can be deployed as microservices (e.g. see Customer API and Product API) using a Service Registry and an API Gateway.
+These would each be deployed on separate containers but can all be run locally here.
+APIs could be scaled separately.

 ## service-registry: